bitplane/arranges/docs/iteration.md

 # Iteration

-Both the `Range` and `Ranges` objects are sequences of integers that you can iterate over.
+`Ranges` objects are sequences of integers that you can iterate over.

 ```python
 from arranges import Ranges